jihowes/free_trial_snetinal/README.md

 1. **Sign Up**: Create a new account with your email
 2. **Add Trials**: Click "Add New Trial" and enter the service name and end date
+   - Note: All trials expire at 11:59 PM on the selected date for consistency
 3. **Track Trials**: View all your trials on the dashboard with expiry status
 4. **Get Reminders**: Receive email notifications 7 days and 1 day before expiry
 5. **Manage Trials**: Delete trials you no longer need to track